 Microeconomics examines the impact of decisions made by individuals and firms.
 This unit helps students understand the economic theory of supply and demand and how to apply this law to different markets.

 It allows students to evaluate how well different economic theories explain our observation of economic agents such as individuals and businesses in the real world.
 It deals with issues such as environmental pollution and overconsumption of fast food.
 The merits and drawbacks of government intervention are also discussed.

 Macroeconomics allows us to understand how the economy functions on both a domestic and global level.
 It encourages students to adopt a critical approach to their study of government policy through development of their understanding of the limitations and conflicts which are caused by decisions regarding taxation and spending.
 There is also a study of the application of policy instruments such as interest rates and quantitative easing.

 Themes in Economics

 Economics is at the heart of a number of key issues that have faced our society and will confront our future, such as: What will become of the UK?
 What happens to life after Brexit?
-How will the turmoil in the Middle East affect our day to day lives?
+How will the economy recover after Coronavirus?
 Why is the government in so much debt?

 Throughout the course, students will apply economic theory to a variety of issues, developing skills that will allow them to form their own conclusions about what is best for society.

 Economics looks at the causes of and solutions to many of the issues in the news, such as the rising cost of living, unemployment and environmental problems, whereas Business Studies covers the practicalities of running a business.